vladiebear/Robot_FSM/README.md

 5. Final tests and documentation (March 23)
 6. Add random wander and autonomous trash collection (??)
 7. Add time the random walk of the robot (??)

+To build in docker environment -> make
+To run the game -> bin/robot_run